 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-The incidence of adverse events was derived from two controlled efficacy and safety trials involving 1473 BPH patients.
-In Study 1, CARDURA XL (doxazosin mesylate extended release tablets) (n=317) was compared to doxazosin IR tablets (n=322) and to placebo (n=156).
-In Study 2, CARDURA XL (doxazosin mesylate extended release tablets) (n=350) was compared just to doxazosin IR tablets (n=330).
-In both these studies, CARDURA XL (doxazosin mesylate extended release tablets) was initiated at a dose of 4 mg, which could be increased by the investigator to 8 mg after seven weeks if an adequate response was not seen (see CLINICAL PHARMACOLOGY; Clinical Studies).
+The incidence of adverse reactions was derived from two controlled efficacy and safety trials involving 1473 BPH patients.
+In Study 1, CARDURA XL (n=317) was compared to doxazosin IR tablets (n=322) and to placebo (n=156).
+In Study 2, CARDURA XL (n=350) was compared just to doxazosin IR tablets (n=330).
+In both of these studies, CARDURA XL was initiated at a dose of 4 mg, which could be increased by the investigator to 8 mg after seven weeks if an adequate response was not seen [see Clinical Studies].
 Similarly, doxazosin IR was begun at a dose of 1 mg, which was increased in all patients to 2 mg after 1 week, followed by the option to increase to 4 mg after 4 weeks, and 8 mg after 7 weeks.

-TABLE 4 :Treatment-Emergent Adverse Events Occurring in ≥ 1%
+Adverse Events Exceeding Placebo Rate and Occurring in ≥ 1% of BPH

 |Body System||CARDURA XL